security-union/armore-server/docs/e2e-encryption/README.md

 ### Functional Requirements.

-1. Transparency: As a RescueLink user, I should be able to add and remove friends without knowing about the underlying encryption technology.
+1. Transparency: As an Armore user, I should be able to add and remove friends without knowing about the underlying encryption technology.

 2. Algorithm to be used to encrypt/decrypt messages: RSA with key length: 4096